What You Need to Know Before Arriving on Campus

 Lycoming Email Account

-Check your @lycoming.edu email account throughout the summer after Orientation by going to http://mail.lycoming.edu to ensure that you receive announcements and information that will be important for you to know prior to check-in for the Fall Semester.
-You can also set up your mobile device to recieve Lycoming College email.
+Check your @lycoming.edu email account throughout the summer by going to http://mail.lycoming.edu to ensure that you receive announcements and information that will be important for you to know prior to check-in for the Fall Semester.
+You can also set up your mobile device to receive Lycoming College email.

 What Kind of Computer Do I Need?

 The College’s Information Technology Services (ITS) recommends that students bring a laptop computer to campus.
-For a complete list of minimum specifications for on-campus computing, see the link to "Freshman Orientation Presentation," on the ITS website or detailed specifics in the ResNet document.
+For a complete list of minimum specifications for on-campus computing, see the link to "Freshman Orientation Presentation," on the ITS website or Purchasing a New Computer.

 Open computer lab schedules are announced through emails to students at the beginning of the semester.
-Lab schedules are also posted at the entrances of the labs.
+Lab schedules are also posted at the entrances of the labs, and the lab schedule can be found online.

 The Student Technology Fee includes a $30 in printing and copying credit per semester from networked printers in the computer labs and the library.
 Additional pages printed will be charged to the student’s account.
-For 2013, the charges are $.06 per impression duplex, $.07 per single page, $.19 per impression color duplex, $.21 per single color page.
+Print costs per page can be found here.

 Networked printers/copiers are available in other public areas such as Jack’s Corner and Pennington Lounge.
 Students are permitted to have their own printers in their rooms.